Anthony-T-N/Smart_Scan_Pattern_Extractor-URL_Builder/README.md

 Overview
 -
-A console application used to assist with constructing URLs that are used to download "Smart Scan Patterns" from Trend Micro.
+A console application used to assist users with constructing URLs that are used to download "Smart Scan Patterns" files from Trend Micro.
 Manually updating and applying "Smart Scan Patterns" from Trend Micro to physically isolated systems/servers remains a tedious and repetitive task.
-This console application aims to reduce headaches by automating the manual steps 1 to 10 as outlined at the following [link](https://success.trendmicro.com/solution/000243463-Performing-a-manual-pattern-update-for-an-OfficeScan-Apex-One-server).
+This console application aims to reduce that painful process by automating the manual steps 1 to 10 as outlined at the following [link](https://success.trendmicro.com/solution/000243463-Performing-a-manual-pattern-update-for-an-OfficeScan-Apex-One-server).

 How It Works
 -